xcheng85/modern-opengl-app/docs/modern_cpp.md

 ## lamda and capture by value, reference, this, etc.

+## lamda with trailing return type: more like typescript

 ## push_back vs emplace_back

 emplace_back is more performant, avoid temp object

+## std::to_string like JSON.stringfy in ts, golang's JSON encode/decode